A few of the many great things to eat/drink/do in Logan Square…

 Miko’s Italian Ice: This walk-up window has been around forever and they always use fresh, seasonal fruit.
 I love coconut, mango, and banana chocolate chip, but every flavor is good.
 Always a fun stop on the way to/from Parson’s or Scofflaw.

 Billy Sunday: I love the cocktails and cozy atmosphere.
 Everything I’ve ever had here has been interesting and delicious.
-It’s good for drinks before or after Lula since it’s right around the corner.
+It’s good for

 The Whistler: The original craft cocktail destination in Logan, and still great.
 They have a lot of live music and other events, so I’d check the calendar before you go.